josefsbreakfast/Polaris-Protocol/Disruption_Kit/Field_Logs/🍉_i_think_if_i_cant_have_babies_because_i_listened_to_palestinian_resistance_and_war_crimes_evidence_then_the_algorithm_may_be_occupied.md

 and because they view us with such derision and malice,
 and because they still desire progeny,
-and because they are obsessed with dna retention in gascist states:
+and because they are obsessed with dna retention in gfascist states:

+(shall we talk about the army's involvement, there? perhaps you would prefer to explain precisely why, yourself, and how you've convinced yourself of halakhic inversion?)

 why we should be deeply concerned about what these men want to do,
 precisely,